Learn something new every day

 Unlike related arthropods such as crustaceans, arachnids are primarily terrestrial.
 They breath using book lungs, air-exchange systems with a high internal surface area.
 These book lungs evolved from book gills, a type of gill which today are only found on horseshoe crabs, an evolutionary relict.

-Arachnids are mostly carnivorous fluid feeders, though some arachnids (harvestmen and some mites) eat solid food particles.
+Most species are carnivorous fluid feeders, although some species (harvestmen and some mites) eat solid food particles.
 Arachnids mostly prey on insects and smaller arachnids.
 Many groups use venom to disable their prey, then suck out its internal fluids with a specialized feeding apparatus.
 Spiders are famous for their elaborate webs, which serve as the only terrestrial example of filter feeding, a feeding mode much more common among aquatic arthropods such as krill.

 Arachnids are divided into 11 orders: the Amblypygi (tailless whipscorpions), Araneae (spiders), Palpigradi (palpigrades), Opiliones (daddy longlegs), Pseudoscorpiones (false scorpions), Ricinulei (ricinuleids), Scorpionida (true scorpions), Schizomida (micro whipscorpions), Uropygi (whipscorpions), Acari or Acarina (mites and ticks), and Solpugida (windscorpions).